ishatemsalem/ishatemsalem/README.md

 ---

-### Featured Project: QuantumFlow submission
+### Featured Project: QuantumFlow Submission
 *Open-Source Quantum Circuit Visualizer*

-- Unitary Execution Engine: Engineered the logic to cache and track state vectors across circuit depth (n = 0...N)
+- Unitary Execution Engine: Engineered the logic to cache and track state vectors across circuit depth (n = 0...N).
-- Validation & Error Finding: Implemented real-time unitary matrix visualization and automated error-checking for stepwise gate validation
+- Validation & Error Finding: Implemented real-time unitary matrix visualization and automated error-checking for stepwise gate validation.
-- State Vector Integration: Developed the logic for live phase diagrams and complex amplitude representation8.
+- State Vector Integration: Developed the logic for live phase diagrams and complex amplitude representation.
 - Teammates: judyibraheem, hassaballah17, moadex2005, yayaelbasha

 > **Technical Note:**
 > During this project, as encouraged by the proctors, I benchmarked LLMs for translating psuedocode.
-While useful for boilerplate, frequent hallucinations, extremely long code, and a memory that somehow forgot it was supposed to follow the psuedocode proved more time-consuming to debug than writing the algorithms from scratch.
+While useful for boilerplate, frequent hallucinations, extremely long code, and a memory that forgot it was supposed to follow repeatedly prompted logic proved more time-consuming to debug than writing the algorithms from scratch.
 >
 > Remaining structural inconsistencies are byproducts of this experiment.
-A lesson learned
+A lesson learned.

 ---